ZoeLawson/mcc_tools_tech/Week06-LightweightMarkup/Homework/MDriz_markdown.md

-# Crock-Pot versus Insta Pot
+# Crock-Pot versus Instant Pot

 Aunt Betty is interested in creating hearty meals that required minimum supervision.
 I have reserached of possibilities that she may be interested.